Meet the Making Smoking History Project Manager passionate about reducing LGBT health inequalities

 In 2018, the Greater Manchester Health and Social Care Partnership teamed up with the LGBT Foundation to improve and promote inclusive smoking cessation services for all.

-The partnership funds a part-time LGBT Making Smoking History Programme Co-ordinator at the LGBT Foundation and it’s their role to engage with the LGBT community across Greater Manchester to encourage smokers to quit.
+The partnership funds a part-time LGBT Making Smoking History Project Manager at the LGBT Foundation and it’s their role to engage with the LGBT community across Greater Manchester to encourage smokers to quit.

 Tom Chew, has been in post since December 2020, and we spoke to him to find out more about more about his role in helping LGBT smokers to quit.

 Tom said: “My role with Making Smoking History Greater Manchester and LGBT Foundation is to support Greater Manchester’s ambition to be the first city to be smokefree by 2030.
 We believe we can achieve this by supporting different communities across the city-region.
 It’s vital that we engage with each of them by providing the support and encouragement they need to stop smoking.

 “In Greater Manchester, the number of people who smoke is steadily reducing, but within certain communities smoking rates remain higher than the general population.
 This is the case with the LGBT community as people are disproportionately affected by smoking and are more likely to be in lower socioeconomic groups.
 LGBT people also experience higher rates of mental health problems such as stress, anxiety and depression, and may turn to smoking, so it’s really important we understand the issues they are facing.”